Bon Jovi: Thank You, Goodnight and Forever (2024–present)

 In October 2023, guitarist Phil X revealed in an interview that the band was heading to Nashville for a month to record a brand new album.
 On November 17, 2023, the band released a holiday themed single called "Christmas Isn't Christmas".
 This was the band's first release since the 2020 album and a preparation towards the new album coming out in 2024.
 On March 14, 2024, the band released the single, "Legendary", the lead single from their 16th album, Forever, released on June 7, 2024.
 The album's second single, "Living Proof", was released May 17.

 In April 2024, a four-part documentary series on the band, Thank You, Goodnight: The Bon Jovi Story, premiered on Hulu and Disney+.
 Directed by Gotham Chopra, the series chronicles the band's entire history, with interviews with the members of the band along with those who worked with them, while following the current line-up of the band on its 2022 tour as they "chart out their future" following Jon Bon Jovi's health and vocal chord concerns.

+In October 2025, it was announced that Bon Jovi will go back on tour with tour dates in 2026, marking the group's first tour since Jon Bon Jovi underwent vocal surgery in 2022.